msiviero/stream-utils/README.md

 - process.stdin process.stdout, process.stderr

+#### Built in writable usage of zlib library

-#### an example of http server that receives a text body, parse it, deduplicates lines and then creates a gzip file with the content
+An example of http server that receives a text body, parse it, deduplicates lines and then creates a gzip file with the content

 ```typescript

 import { Distinct, Map, Splitter } from "@msiviero/stream-utils";
 import { createWriteStream } from "fs";
 import { createServer } from "http";